Juniper1106/Juniper1106.github.io/README.md

 ## Render Correctly

 1. Set site-wide configuration and create content & metadata.
-If you forked and deployed the Github Pages without making any changes, you'll find your websited not rendered correctly, and that's because you didn't change some default settings in the \_config.yml file.
+If you forked and deployed the Github Pages without making any changes, you'll find your website not rendered correctly, and that's because you didn't change some default settings in the \_config.yml file.
 The author also kindly offered an [example](https://archive.is/3TPas) which will lead you through.
 2. Notice that even if you didn't name your repository as "[your GitHub username].github.io", "url" in the basic site settings is still "https://[your GitHub username].github.io".
-3. What if you made some changes to \_config.yml, commited changes and refreshed your page, it's still not correctedly rendered?
+3. What if you made some changes to \_config.yml, committed changes and refreshed your page, it's still not correctly rendered?
 Just wait some time, or go to "Actions" to see if the most recent workflow has completed or not.

 ## Run Locally (on Windows, using VS Code and Github Desktop)